What is an Attribution Window?

 - Seasonality and promotional cycles

-- Buying windows can fluctuate during festive periods, sales period or economic shifts, requiring it to be re-evaluated periodically.
+- Buying windows can fluctuate during festive periods, sales periods, or economic shifts, requiring it to be re-evaluated periodically.

 - Cross-device and privacy-driven changes